 The Authority will expect licensees of venues likely to be affected by drugs to take all reasonable steps to prevent the entry of drugs into licensed premises, to take appropriate steps to prevent drugs changing hands within the premises and to take practical measures to prevent problems arising as a result of drug misuse.
-This could include the provision of free water and a disposal policy for drugs, needles and the development of a drugs policy.
+This must include the provision of free water (in accordance with legislation) and a disposal policy for drugs, needles and the development of a drugs policy.

-In particular the Authority will expect licensees and other staff in such venues to be familiar with the contents of the book "Safer Clubbing" issued by the London Drugs Policy Forum and endorsed by the Home Office and will expect licensees to follow the guidance it contains in relation to the operation of their premises.
-Safer Clubbing is available to download at:
+In particular the Authority will expect licensees and other staff in such venues to be familiar with the contents of the book "Safer Nightlife" issued by the London Drugs Policy Forum and endorsed by the Home Office and will expect licensees to follow the guidance it contains in relation to the operation of their premises.
+'Safer Nightlife' and other information are available to download via the council website at www.carlisle.gov.uk.